 Pindrop’s Fraud Detection System is based on audio analysis technology.
-Every call is broken down and analyzed for over 150 (and growing) characteristics to form a unique “fingerprint” for the call.
+Every call is broken down and analyzed for over 150 (and growing) characteristics to form a unique phone “fingerprint” for the call.
 With over 90% accuracy, FDS is able to determine the location of the caller and the type of device being used to originate the call (VoIP, Cell, Land) – even the network type for VoIP calls (Skype, etc.).

-While this information alone is enough to determine fraud, we go further by then matching the fingerprint to our database of fraud rings and repeat fraudsters.
+While this information alone is enough to determine fraud, we go further by then matching the phone print to our database of fraud rings and repeat fraudsters.
 Typically, a fraudster will have a large number of phone numbers and will have targeted many institutions.
 This information is made available through the FDS as well, to assist fraud and incident response teams.

 How do I deploy the Fraud Detection System?